andrikpowell/nyan-launcher/compileMacOS.md

-# Intructions for compiling dsda-launcher for MacOS
+# Intructions for compiling nyan-launcher for MacOS

 Tested with a M1 MacBookPro running MacOS 11.3 (Big Sur)